wadmp/wadmp.github.io/tutorials/tutorials.md

 # Tutorials

-The pages in this section were designed to introduce WebAccess DMP basics.
+The pages in this section were designed to introduce WebAccess DMP basics, to get you started by using the plattform.
+All tutorials are complete step-by-step guides.
+By doing them you will get a taste for what DMP is capable of and what is its place in managing your assets remotely.

+The [How-to section](/index.md#available-documentation) is the next step for you to continue your learning.
+There you will find more in depth explanations like using the API to automate custom tasks, or use the asynchronous interface to get notifications of changes.

+If you want an in depth explanation of topics, please refer to the [Key topics](/key-topics/key-topics.md) section.

 ## UI Getting Started Guide
-- Sign Up and create company
+- Sign Up and create your company
 - Create a new company
-- Create other user
+- Create more users
 - Claim my device
-- Re-claim to a different company
+- Re-claim my device to a different company
 - Searching, filtering and sorting devices
 - Grouping and tagging devices
-- Upgrading firmware in bulk
 - Installing/Upgrading User Modules
-- Pinning versions
+- Pinning versions of User Modules and Firmware
-- Configuring an online device
-- Configuring an offline device
+- Configuring online and offline devices
-- Upgrading all my devices to the latest firmware
+- Upgrading all my devices to the latest Firmware

 ## API Getting Started Guide
 - Login to the API
-- Description of the Dynamic documentation
+- How the Dynamic documentation works

 ## Using Python to Consume the REST API
-- Upgrading all my devices to the latest fw
+- Upgrading all my devices to the latest Firmware
 - Claim all my devices to my company
 - Re-claim devices to a different company
-- Configuring an online device
-- Configuring an offline device (Connect after)
+- Configuring online  and offline devices
 - Getting audit logs

 ## Using Python to Explore Monitoring Data